odioski/RADICO/NFO.md

 ---

-## 🎯 What is RADICA?
+## 🎯 What is RADICO?

-**RADICA** (Radical Connectivity Troubleshooter) is a sophisticated Bash script designed to revolutionize network troubleshooting on Linux systems.
-Born from the brilliant mind of **Mr. Omar Daniels** and collaboratively enhanced with **GitHub Copilot**, RADICA transforms complex network diagnostics into an intuitive, AI-powered experience.
+**RADICO** (Radicol Connectivity Troubleshooter) is a sophisticated Bash script designed to revolutionize network troubleshooting on Linux systems.
+Born from the brilliant mind of **Mr. Omar Daniels** and collaboratively enhanced with **GitHub Copilot**, RADICO transforms complex network diagnostics into an intuitive, AI-powered experience.

 ### 🌟 The Vision

 Imagine having a network expert at your fingertips 24/7—someone who never gets tired, knows every Linux distribution, speaks the language of packets and protocols, and can instantly consult the world's leading AI minds for the most challenging problems.
-That's RADICA.
+That's RADICO.

-### ✨ What Makes RADICA Revolutionary?
+### ✨ What Makes RADICO Revolutionary?

 - 🧠 **AI-First Approach**: Seamlessly integrates with OpenAI GPT-4, Anthropic Claude, Perplexity AI, and local Ollama
 - 🎨 **Accessibility Champion**: Five stunning color profiles including high-contrast for visual accessibility